-Average Annual Total Returns Periods Ended December 31, 2016 Past 1 Year Since Inception Aspiration Redwood Fund - Without maximum assumed contribution reduction Before taxes After taxes on distributions After taxes on distributions and sale of shares 17.10% 14.59% 12.47% 10.85% 8.74% 7.62% Aspiration Redwood Fund - With maximum assumed contribution reduction Before taxes After taxes on distributions After taxes on distributions and sale of shares 15.10% 12.59% 10.47% 8.85% 6.74% 5.62% S&P 500 Total Return Index (reflects no deductions for fees and expenses) 11.96% 10.38%
+Average Annual Total Returns Periods Ended December 31, 2018 Past 1 Year Since Inception Aspiration Redwood Fund - Without maximum assumed contribution reduction (0.00% management fee) Before taxes After taxes on distributions After taxes on distributions and sale of shares -8.42% -11.50% -4.31% 7.67% 5.13% 4.94% Aspiration Redwood Fund - With maximum assumed contribution reduction (2.00% management fee) Before taxes After taxes on distributions After taxes on distributions and sale of shares -10.42% -13.50% -6.31% 5.67% 3.13% 2.94% S&P 500 Total Return Index (reflects no deductions for fees and expenses) -4.38% 8.81%

-\ The Fund commenced operations on November 16, 2015.
+^{} The Fund commenced operations on November 16, 2015.

 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown and are not applicable to investors who hold Fund shares through tax-deferred arrangements such as a 401(k) plan or an individual retirement account (IRA).
-After-tax returns are shown for only one class of shares and after-tax returns will vary for other classes.
+In some cases, the return after taxes on distributions and sale of shares may exceed the Fund's other returns due to an assumed benefit from any losses on a sale of shares at the end of the measurement period.